 The autonomous AI agents your enterprise deployed last quarter are making decisions, accessing sensitive data, and interacting with customers right now.
-But who's watching them?
+But who is watching them?
 As organizations race to operationalize AI agents in 2025, security teams face an uncomfortable truth: traditional security controls were never designed for systems that learn, adapt, and act independently.
 The attack surface has fundamentally changed, and the stakes have never been higher.

 AI agent security risks encompass the vulnerabilities, threats, and attack vectors that emerge when autonomous AI systems interact with enterprise data, applications, and infrastructure.
 Unlike traditional software that follows predetermined logic paths, AI agents make contextual decisions, access multiple data sources, and often operate with elevated privileges across SaaS platforms and cloud environments.